 Check only two places: prc.gov.ph and the verified PRC Facebook page.
 Everything else is a risk.

 Every result cycle, fake Facebook pages posing as “PRC Updates” flood your feed days before the actual release.
 They share fabricated lists and shortened links.
 Those links lead to scam sites asking for personal details, “verification fees,” or survey completions.
-Rappler’s fact-checkers have confirmed this pattern across multiple recent cycles.
-PRC has also issued repeated official warnings about it.
+PRC has issued repeated official warnings about this pattern across multiple cycles.

 | Safe to use | Avoid completely |